 I have more scandal to tell, but my foot grows wearie and I thirst.
-I shall rest and refresh myself, and write more anon.
+I shall write more anon.

 “The Queen hath of late used the faire Mrs. Bridges with Words and Blowes of Anger, and she, with Mrs. Russel, were put out of the Coffer Chamber.”
 The Coffer Chamber was the dormitory-style accommodation for Elizabeth’s maids of honour.

-“They lay 3 Nights at my Lady Staffords, but are now returned againe to their wonted Waiting (i.e. their positions at Court). … The Cause of this Displeasure, sayd to be their taking of Phisick, and one Day going privatly thorough the Privy Galleries to see the playing at Ballon.”
+“They lay 3 Nights at my Lady Staffords (presumably, she was to ensure the miscreants understood the error of their ways) but are now returned againe to their wonted Waiting (i.e. their positions at Court). … The Cause of this Displeasure, sayd to be their taking of Phisick, and one Day going privatly thorough the Privy Galleries to see the playing at Ballon.”

-What incensed Queen Elizabeth was probably the combination of who’d been playing ballon, and the taking of physick.
+What incensed Queen Elizabeth was probably the combination of who’d been playing, and the taking of physick.

 Sir Robert Sidney (1563-1626) had been appointed in 1589 as Governor of Flushing (Vlissingen), a town the Dutch had temporarily granted to England as surety on a financial loan.
-By the mid-1590s Sir Robert was hoping to come home.
+By the mid-1590s Sir Robert hoped to come home.

 Rowland Whyte was Sir Robert’s agent in London and looked out for his interests there.
 This included supplies for Flushing, but he also watched for any good position that might soon be vacant (something Gib would understand perfectly), and kept an eye on the health and welfare of Sir Robert’s wife Barbara and their children.